 TA: What is the most beautiful and affordable city you've ever visited?

-Bisa: The most beautiful and affordable city I've visited is Chiang Mai Thailand.
+Bisa: The most beautiful and affordable city I've visited is Chiang Mai, Thailand.
 I stayed four nights in a hotel for $134.
 The food is very cheap.
-My favorite thing about is the combination of mountains and city views.
+My favorite thing about it is the combination of mountains and city views.

 TA: What's something that other tourists do when traveling that drives you crazy and why?

 Bisa: I hate when tourists don't do their research about the customs of a country before they visit.
 When I visited the temples in Thailand, so many people came dressed inappropriately and didn't bring something to cover up.
 Although something can be provided for you, I think if they did research they would have known before arriving.
 Some places are so crowded that it would speed up lines if more people would come prepared.